 We had very little downtime during those years.
 Most of our free time was spent doing house projects, putting in extra hours at work or side hustling.

-Undebt is a free tool that allows you to keep track of your debt and payments, as well as see the difference that extra payments make in decreasing the amount of interest that you’ll pay.
+Need a helpful way to keep track of your debt and payments as well as see the difference that extra payments make in decreasing the amount of interest that you’ll pay?
+I recommend checking out a free tool called Undebt.

 It’s super handy to be able to easily see at a glance where things are at with all your different debts and can help keep you focused on the goal of becoming debt free!